xlladdins/xll/docs/Excel4MacrosA-D.md

     > no consolidation on the active worksheet, the function returns the
     > \#VALUE\! error value.

->
+> &nbsp;

 **Related Functions**

-CHANGE.LINK   Changes supporting workbook links
+CHANGE.LINK&nbsp;&nbsp;&nbsp;Changes supporting workbook links

-LINKS   Returns the names of all linked workbooks
+LINKS&nbsp;&nbsp;&nbsp;Returns the names of all linked workbooks

-OPEN.LINKS   Opens specified supporting workbooks
+OPEN.LINKS&nbsp;&nbsp;&nbsp;Opens specified supporting workbooks

-UPDATE.LINK   Updates a link to another workbook
+UPDATE.LINK&nbsp;&nbsp;&nbsp;Updates a link to another workbook

 Return to [top](#A)